sasikumar-sk/Library-Management/README.md

 # Library-Management
-Basic Library Management System using Mysql
+Basic Library Management System using Mysql and Python

 Library Management System is a system that maintains the information about the books present in the library, their authors, the members of the library to whom books are issued,